suryanarayanan-venkatesan/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-network-rate-limit.md

       </tr>
       <tr>
         <td> BURST </td>
-        <td> Specify the burst for the size of bucket, maximum amount of bytes that tokens can be available for instantaneously </td>
+        <td> Specify the burst for the size of the bucket, maximum amount of bytes that tokens can be available for instantaneously. </td>
         <td> For more information, go to <a href="https://developer.harness.io/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-rate-limit#rate-limit">rate limit</a>.</td>
       </tr>
       <tr>
         <td> LIMIT </td>
-        <td> Specify the limit for the number of bytes that can be queued waiting for tokens to become available </td>
+        <td> Specify the limit for the number of bytes that can be queued waiting for tokens to become available. </td>
         <td> For more information, go to <a href="https://developer.harness.io/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-rate-limit#rate-limit">rate limit</a>.</td>
       </tr>
     </table>